John J. Ward, RG, Groundwater Consultant

 RÉSUMÉ AND STATEMENT OF QUALIFICATIONS

-Since forming John J. Ward, RG, Groundwater Consultant in 2002, my work has primarily focused on the following specialties:
+Since starting business for myself in 2002, my work has primarily focused in the following areas:

 - Groundwater Flow and Transport Modeling

-- Certified Professional Geologist – American Institute of Professional Geologists: 6729
+- Certified Professional Geologist (CPG) – American Institute of Professional Geologists #6729

 PROFESSIONAL AND CIVIC ACTIVITIES

 - President, Arizona Section of the American Institute of Professional Geologists, 2010 – 2012.
-Certified Professional Geologist and member since 1985.
+Certified Professional Geologist since 1985.

 - Associate Editor, Journal of Ground Water, the premier scientific publication for groundwater hydrologists, 2006 – 2014.
 Also served as peer reviewer for the Journal during the past two decades.